 It is difficult to aspire to optimum health if you don’t even know what it looks like.
 Do you know anyone who is unoffendable?
 I’ve had the privilege of watching two people I would call unoffendable and it made a dramatic impression.

-One was a woman was married 56 years to a husband who was sick the last 20 years of his life.
+One was a woman who was married 56 years to a husband who was sick the last 20 years of his life.
 As he lost his eyesight, his health, and his independence, he became surly and demanding.
 I never understood why the woman didn’t stand up for herself or snap back in self-defense.
 It would have been the natural response.
 But she walked in a grace that demonstrated what unoffendable looks like.

 Then there was the gentle woman fighting a losing battle with leukemia.
 Anger and frustration seemed justifiable, yet she never complained.
 She had plenty of things she could have been offended by.
 Instead, she expressed gratitude for the smallest acts of kindness.
 She focused on literature, music, and the people she loved and smiled through the end of her days.